magda-io/magda/packages/external-ui-plugin-sdk/docs/interfaces/ConfigDataType.md

 #### Defined in

-index.d.ts:151
+index.d.ts:152

 ---

 ### contentApiBaseUrl

-• `Optional` **contentApiBaseUrl**: `string`
+• **contentApiBaseUrl**: `string`

-The content API base URL supplied by server side.
+The content API base URL config value that is supplied by the web server.
-The value of this field will be used to populate field `contentApiURL`.
-When this value is not available (e.g. run web client locally), `contentApiURL` will be set to the content API url of a default ("fallback") dev API server.
+When this value is not available from the server (e.g. when run web client locally), the default "fallback" API server url will be used to generate this value.

-**`Memberof`**

-ConfigDataType

-#### Defined in

-index.d.ts:244

----

-### contentApiURL

-• **contentApiURL**: `string`

-The content API base URL endpoint.
-Its value is either populated from config data retrieved from the server (i.e. `contentApiBaseUrl` field).
-Or a default value that points to "fallback" dev API server.
-Frontend app use this value of this field to construct the full URLs to access all different content APIs.

 **`Memberof`**